 - to promote the development of a community of scholars that will help students in their future careers;

 - to introduce new scholars to the process mining research community and provide opportunities to meet and interact with experienced researchers.

-PhD students interested in engaging in detailed discussions on their research at the Doctoral Consortium are invited to submit an extended abstract, which describes their thesis work and, in particular, elaborates on the following discussion points:
+PhD students interested in engaging in detailed discussions on their research at the Doctoral Consortium are invited to submit an extended abstract, which describes their thesis work and elaborates on the following discussion points in particular:

 - The main research question guiding the envisaged research;